Disclosure: This post may contain affiliate links.

 A cake with avocado in it?
 Yep!
 This Chocolate Avocado Cake recipe is made with almond flour and uses avocado to add moisture to the batter, along with some healthy fats, but I pinky promise you can’t taste it!
 This cake is rich, fudgy and will leave you wanting to go back for seconds.

 This chocolate avocado cake might just be my new favorite cake recipe.
-Similar to these brownies, I made it more than once and gave some to my neighbors to try, and I *think* everyone approved.
-We have an ongoing Facebook chat thread, and some of their comments included, “this cake is fire”, “it’s so fudgy”, “this cake is delicious”, and “the icing is amazing”.
+Similar to these brownies, I made it more than once and gave some to my neighbors to try, and everyone gave it two thumbs up.

-This cake recipe is fudgy, moist, rich, chocolatey, and you’ll never believe that it’s gluten free.
-I hope you guys love as much as Miguel and my neighbors did!
+- It’s fudgy, moist, rich, chocolatey, and you’ll never believe that it’s gluten free

 Almond flour: Bold statement, but almond flour might be my favorite gluten free flour (besides gluten free all purpose flour).
 It has a mild flavor and it doesn’t alter the texture much, which can be tricky in gluten free baking.